Describes what a company needs to know to take advantage of e-commerce in the local market and covers prominent B2B websites.

 Legal & Regulatory

 The European Commission has been monitoring the digital progress of the EU Member States through its Digital Economy and Society Index (DESI) reports since 2014.
-This report includes a European-level analysis of broadband connectivity, digital skills, internet use, digitization of businesses, digital public services, emerging technologies, cyber security, ICT sector and R&D spending.
+This report includes a European-level analysis of broadband connectivity, digital skills, internet use, digitization of businesses, digital public services, emerging technologies, cybersecurity, ICT sector and R&D spending.
 The Covid-19 pandemic has shown how important digital assets have become to the economy and how networks and connectivity have allowed daily work to continue.
-Details about Austria’s digital infrastructure and capacities in DESI 2021 can be found at: https://digital-strategy.ec.europa.eu/en/policies/desi-austria.
+For the DESI 2022 Austria ranked 10th with a score of 54.7, after Estonia and before Slovenia.
+Details about Austria’s digital infrastructure and capacities in DESI 2022 can be found at: https://digital-strategy.ec.europa.eu/en/policies/desi-austria.

 Data Privacy under the guidelines of the EU’s General Data Protection Regulation and VAT considerations should be examined when establishing an eCommerce sales channel for Austria.
 The EU’s VAT system is semi-harmonized.
 While guidelines are established at the EU level, the implementation of VAT policy is the prerogative of each Member State.
 The EU VAT Directive allows Member States to apply a minimum 15% VAT rate, with some exceptions.
 For details on the GDPR and EU eCommerce Directives, please consult the U.S. Commercial European Union Country Commercial Guide and Commercial Service experts at the U.S. Mission to the EU.